Select Page

 What if I do have expertise or a personal story?

-Likewise, if you have a personal story or experience that shows the risks or problems with introducing assisted suicide, this is your opportunity to tell that story and show your MP real-life examples of the negative impact that this Bill will have if it becomes law.
+Likewise, if you have a personal story or experience that shows the risks or problems with introducing assisted suicide, this is your opportunity to tell that story and show your MP real-life examples of the negative impact that this Bill would have if it becomes law.

 Is there any point in contacting my MP if they’re strongly supportive, strongly opposed, or usually don’t engage?